Prestijhonny/CSaP_project/README.md

 The server executable accepts the following command-line options:

-- **Listening port and log file directory:** Users can define the port and log file directory on which the server listens for incoming client connections.
+- **Listening port and log file directory:** Users can define the port and log file directory on which the server listens for incoming client connections and save the logfiles.
+The log file will be saved in the same current working directory.
+### Example
+<pre>./server 9000 logfile/</pre>
+The logfiles will be saved in **current_working_dir/logfile**

 ### Server Shutdown Mechanism